Thunderbox Gold Mine

 The Thunderbox Gold Mine is a gold mine 41 km south-east of Leinster, Western Australia.
 It was formerly owned by Norilsk Nickel, which placed it in care and maintenance in 2007, but is now owned by Northern Star Resources.

-Ethemology
+Ethymology

 The mine is named after the colloquial Australian term for a toilet, thunderbox, which was given to the site in its early exploration days because the only available toilet on site was a 44 gallon drum on top of an old drill hole.